bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/02_Monitor.rst

 -  **Current tasks graph** Shows the tasks dependency graph currently stored into the COMPSs Runtime

--  **Complete tasks graph** Shows the complete tasks dependecy graph of the application
+-  **Complete tasks graph** Shows the complete tasks dependency graph of the application

 -  **Load chart** Shows different dynamic charts representing the